Office of the Registrar

 Brenau University Online Studies Attendance Policy

 Online classes do not take place at a particular time; the times are flexible, dictated only by the individual schedule of each student.
-Online students must be “present” in the “virtual classroom (vc)” five of seven days of the week in order to keep up with assignments and participate fully in class discussions.
-Faculty members are “present” in the vc daily providing a consistent academic challenge.
+It is recommended that online students be “present” in the “virtual classroom (vc)” five of seven days of the week in order to keep up with assignments and participate fully in class discussions.

 Important Information about the Privacy and Protection of your Records!